thomhopmans/baby-shap/README.md

 Baby Shap is a stripped and opiniated version of **SHAP (SHapley Additive exPlanations)**, a game theoretic approach to explain the output of any machine learning model by Scott Lundberg.
 It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions (see [papers](#citations) for details and citations).

-**Baby Shap solely implements and maintains the Kernel Explainer and a limited range of plots, while limiting the number of raised errors, warnings, dependencies and conflicts.**
+**Baby Shap solely implements and maintains the Linear and Kernel Explainer and a limited range of plots, while limiting the number of dependencies, conflicts and raised warnings and errors.**

 ## Install